 In today’s business world, if something is important, it’s in a PowerPoint deck.

-Improving PowerPoints starts before you open the deck and is done most effectively by implementing a Presentation Management strategy that will elevate all members of your team, empower them to make better, more convincing and effective presentations, which will ultimately result in more productive meetings.
+Improving PowerPoints starts before you open the deck and is done most effectively by implementing a Presentation Management strategy that will elevate all members of your team, and empower them to make better, more convincing, and effective presentations, which will ultimately result in more productive meetings.

 Creating Content: Most companies have brand guidelines, but they don’t necessarily make it into individual presentations.
-In addition to PowerPoint templates with proper logo, and brand graphics, it’s important to include messaging.
-Many presentations incorporate the same boiler plate information, such as company history, product information, etc., which gets re-created and re-used all of the time.
-So make sure there is one, best, professionally-written version that incorporates your company’s brand, tone and language.
+In addition to PowerPoint templates with proper logos, and brand graphics, it’s important to include messaging.
+Many presentations incorporate the same boilerplate information, such as company history, product information, etc., which gets re-created and re-used all of the time.
+So make sure there is one, the best, professionally-written version that incorporates your company’s brand, tone, and language.
 In doing so, you will empower your sales team to not only speak intelligently about different aspects of your company’s business, but you will also save them from countless hours and frustration wasted fumbling around, preparing new decks — essentially re-inventing the wheel — for every meeting.

 By giving easy access to the best content, anyone can talk intelligently and effectively about the company’s products and services, whether they are a newly hired junior associate or the EVP of Sales.
 Everyone is empowered to do better.

-In its simplest form, Presentation Management treats the sales presentation as communications.
-As such, it forces executives to consider the message, the image, the audience and the delivery much the same as they would for a website, print or TV ad.
+In its simplest form, Presentation Management treats sales presentations as communications.
+As such, it forces executives to consider the message, the image, the audience, and the delivery much the same as they would for a website, print, or TV ad.
 The presentation morphs from a one-time deck to an enterprise asset.
 The advantages of doing so are clear:

-- Consistent branding and messaging – Making sure that everyone in your enterprise is “on message” is critical to not only building your brand long term, but also improves individual performance.
+- Consistent branding and messaging – Making sure that everyone in your enterprise is “on message” is critical to not only building your brand long-term but also improving individual performance.

-- Access to the best content – Users can easily find slide or file that they need for their meeting, and then either edit a little, or use it as is.
-That process alone can save hours off of a sales person’s prep time for a meeting – time better spent with clients.
+- Access to the best content – Users can easily find a slide or file that they need for their meeting, and then either edit a little or use it as is.
+That process alone can save hours off of a salesperson’s prep time for a meeting – time better spent with clients.

-PowerPoint files and the information contained within them, are a valuable marketing asset.
+PowerPoint files and the information contained within them, are valuable marketing assets.
 They are an enterprise asset.
-Presentation Management will unlock that asset to everyone’s in your organization – whether you are the CEO or the junior AE.
+Presentation Management will unlock that asset to everyone in your organization – whether you are the CEO or the junior AE.
 Presentation Management empowers everyone to make better presentations – before they ever open PowerPoint.
 And Shufflrr will improve your presentation.